Quest for Glory: So You Want to Be a Hero: Remake

-Like the first games in the King's Quest, Space Quest, Police Quest, and Leisure Suit Larry series, a VGA version using Sierra's point and click SCI1.1 interpreter was released in 1992 for the DOS and Mac OS.
+Like the first games in the King's Quest, Space Quest, Police Quest, and Leisure Suit Larry series, a VGA version using Sierra's point and click SCI1.1 interpreter was released in 1992 for MS-DOS and Classic Mac OS.
 This version had input limitations compared to the original, which used the text-parser–based SCI0.
 The VGA remake and original version were also released on CD-ROM as part of the 1996 Anthology collection and 1997 Collection Series.

 While the original game was based on dialogues and asking questions in order to obtain some background information, in the new interface the dialogues had a tree structure: a menu of question topics.
 By asking certain questions (e.g., "Ask about Potion"), the player will get new questions to ask (e.g., "Healing potion", "Stamina potion", "Dispel potion").
 The backgrounds and characters were hand drawn and scanned, while the monster fights and character portraits were made using clay models and stop motion animation.
 Unlike other games, running out of stamina points here can kill the hero outright instead of starting to do health damage.
 Some easter eggs were also updated, for example in Erasmus's house, the original has a reference to King's Quest IV, while the remake has a reference to The Dagger of Amon Ra.
 The treasure room in the troll cave leading to the Brigand's hideout was missing in the remake.

 According to Corey Cole, Lori Cole was responsible for the design of both the VGA remake and Quest for Glory III: Wages of War, which she worked on at the same time.
-The box art for the remake is reminiscent of the famous painting of St. George slaying the dragon.
+The box art for the remake is reminiscent of the famous painting of Saint George and the Dragon.